Chart Color Schemes

 Jindalee - Mount Ommaney is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Jindalee - Mount Ommaney, as evaluated at the latest Census, 92.1% of dwellings were houses while 7.9% comprised semi-detached homes, apartments, and other types.
-In comparison, Brisbane metro had 91.4% houses and 8.6% other dwellings.
-Home ownership in Jindalee - Mount Ommaney stood at 40.6%, with mortgaged properties accounting for 43.4% and rented dwellings making up 16.1%.
-The median monthly mortgage repayment in the area was $2,167, surpassing Brisbane metro's average of $2,000.
-The median weekly rent figure stood at $480 compared to Brisbane metro's $450.
-Nationally, Jindalee - Mount Ommaney's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Jindalee - Mount Ommaney, as per the latest Census, 92.1% of dwellings were houses while 7.9% comprised semi-detached homes, apartments, and other types.
+Compared to Brisbane metropolitan area's figures of 91.4% houses and 8.6% other dwellings respectively.
+Home ownership in Jindalee - Mount Ommaney stood at 40.6%, with mortgaged dwellings at 43.4% and rented ones at 16.1%.
+The median monthly mortgage repayment was $2,167, exceeding Brisbane metro's average of $2,000.
+Median weekly rent in the area was $480, higher than Brisbane metro's $450.
+Nationally, Jindalee - Mount Ommaney's mortgage repayments were significantly higher than Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing